 - Your application must be accompanied by a nonrefundable fee of $30.

-Step 4: Send your Writing Sample and your Statement of Purpose (if it is too long for the online system) directly to the History Department.
+Step 4: Submit your Writing Sample and your Statement of Purpose to the online system.

 Step 5: Arrange for the submission of three letters of recommendation.
-These may either be mailed directly to the History Department or they may be submitted electronically.
+These should be submitted electronically.

 The mailing address for the Office of Admissions is: